Skip to main content

 Entity management

 In the Genesis low-code platform, there are profiles, users and rights.
 A profile is a group of users, which can be permissioned.
-For example, you could have a SALES_TRADER group in which all users must have the same permissions.
+For example, you could have a SALES_TRADER group in which all users have the same permissions.
 In all cases where you specify either a right for a user/profile, or a user in a profile, the event represents what you want the entity to look like; i.e. if you amend a profile and don't supply a user that previously was part of that profile, then that user will be removed from that profile on the server.

 Note the following: